401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/dsa/data_structures/tree/README.md

 # Implementation: Trees
 [Table of Contents](../../../README.md)
 ## Challenge 15
 This challenge address the datastruce of trees.
 We will be working with Binary Trees and Binary Search Trees.
-We will create methods that will traverse through these trees and do several operations.
+We will create methods that will traverse through these trees and do several operations..

 ## Features
 - [x] Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.